allenyin/reading_list/_posts/2015-12-25-Blackfin-Intan-SPORT.md

 This would result in modifications of the first stage of the firmware's signal chain, which is to convert the incoming samples to fixed-point Q1.15 format for further processing.
 See [the post on modifying the AGC stage](2015-12-24-WirelessAGC).

-Finally, the option `DITFS` make the SPORT frame-sync, read and write happen every $$1\mu s$$ regardless if new commands have been pushed into the SPORT transmit FIFO.
+Finally, the option `DITFS` make the SPORT frame-sync, read and write happen every $1\mu s$ regardless if new commands have been pushed into the SPORT transmit FIFO.
 This means, if our code-path (signal-chain plus the radio transmission code) inbetween SPORT FIFO reads/writes is too long, the previous command in the FIFO will be sent again, and two cycles later, the corresponding result will be read.
 This will then result in erroneous data.

 However, the manifestation of this data corruption is somewhat counter-intuitive.
 After establishing correct Intan and SPORT setup to successfully acquire signals, I added in minimally modified signal-chain code from RHA-headstage's working firmware `headstage_firmware/radio5.asm`, and saved all pre-processed samples from one of the amplifiers in memory (`headstage2_firmware/firmware1.asm`).
 I then stopped the execution when the designated buffer is memory is full, dumped the results for plotting in JTAG.
 The plots, which I expected to be smooth sinusoids of the applied signal, were riddled with random spikes.